irmiller22/git_workshop/git_workshop.md

 - Create new Github account
 - Quick overview of Github
 - Clone code from Github
-- Change code aroudna bit
+- Change code around a bit
 - Learn how to add files to staging area
 - Learn how to commit the changes
 - Push code back to gihub